inmorpher/ServeMate-DTO/README.md

 Data Transfer Objects (DTOs) package for the ServeMate restaurant management service.
 This package provides strongly typed DTOs using Zod for runtime validation.

+This package is part of the [ServeMate](https://github.com/inmorpher/ServeMate-service) restaurant management system.

 ## Installation

 ```bash